 - Investigation of a research problem, under the direction of a faculty member who will evaluate this work as evidence of the potential for doctoral research.
 The minimum requirement for taking Quals is to complete 3 units of AA 290 before the Quals quarter.

 A student in the Aero/Astro MS program who wishes to pursue doctoral study must take the qualifying examination in autumn or spring of the second year.
 A PhD student who did not study in our MS program must take the first available qualifying examination after two quarters of study here.
 Honors Cooperative students who have enrolled at less-than-fulltime for most of their study should take the qualifying examination within two years after entering the PhD program.
 All petitions to waive specific Quals conditions or to defer the exams are due the quarter before the Quals quarter; they must include advisor signature and appropriate documentation.

 The Aero/Astro PhD qualifying exam is given once in the fall quarter and once in the spring, usually in the second week of November and May.
 The exact dates will be announced several weeks before the exam.
-Application forms (including the dates and participating faculty for this exam) are made available the quarter before each Quals quarter and are due at the beginning of the Quals quarter; the application serves as the basis for exam scheduling.
+Application forms (including the dates and participating faculty for this exam) are made available the quarter before each Quals quarter and are due before the beginning of the Quals quarter; the application serves as the basis for exam scheduling.
 The application must have the signed approval of the student's advisor and research supervisor.